Basketball at the 2020 Summer Olympics – Women's tournament: Squads

 Each NOC was limited to one team per tournament.
 Each team had a roster of twelve players, one of which could be a naturalized player.

 Draw

 The draw was held at the FIBA Headquarters in Mies, Switzerland on 2 February 2021:

+The 12 teams were divided into four pots of three teams based on their FIBA Women's World Ranking.
+The three groups were formed by drawing one team from each pot.
+Two teams from the same continent could not be placed into the same group, with the exception of European teams, where up to two teams could be in the same group.

+Due to scheduling requests from the International Olympic Committee, defending champions the United States and hosts Japan were drawn into either Group B or C.

 Seeding

 Referees

 The following 30 referees were selected for the tournament.